chiwalfrm/arcusexamples/README.md

 - redis

 **Documentation**
-private.txt - Documentation for the private/ commands public.txt - Documentation for the public/ commands
+- private-commands-docs.txt - Documentation for the private/ commands
+- public-commands-docs.txt - Documentation for the public/ commands

 Note: private/ordersign.py is provided by dYdX Trading, Inc.  All rights reserved.